kaelig/storybookgpt/README.md

 ## Customizing your bot

 This bot is preconfigured for Netlify's preferences when it comes to its stories formats, but each team has different preferences.
-For example, you may use Component Story Format 3.0 with vanilla JSX, whereas Netlify uses CSF 2.0 with TypeScript.
+For example, you may use Component Story Format 3.0 with vanilla JSX, whereas Netlify uses CSF 2.0 with TypeScript ([see CSF 3.0 prompt](https://github.com/kaelig/storybookgpt/blob/main/prompts/csf-v3.ts).

 ### Name